johanna0321/featureReduction/README.md

 # featureReduction

-*An R companion package for "Sex influences the homeostatic plasma lipidome more robustly than diet or intrinsic cardiorespiratory fitness"*

 ## Overview

-This package provides the raw lipidomics data and lipid clusters for the rat data contained in the paper "Sex influences the homeostatic plasma lipidome more robustly than diet or intrinsic cardiorespiratory fitness" and provides a user-friendly function to replicate the feature cluster calculations.
-This function reduces the number of features in a list to their respective cluster using PCA-based weighing.
+This package provides a user-friendly function to perform PCA-based a priori based feature-clustering.
+Example data and my example pipeline are provided.

 ## Package Updates